Kendall/MIT station: Name changes and reconstructions

 During the 1980s, the MBTA rebuilt Kendall/MIT and other Red Line stations with longer platforms for six-car trains and with elevators for accessibility.
 The rebuilt station was dedicated in October 1987 and six-car trains began operation on January 21, 1988.
 Temporary artworks, including an entire fake cafe, were hosted at the station during the renovation as part of the Arts on the Line program.

 The main southbound headhouse was reconstructed as part of the Kendall Square Initiative development project.
 Utility work began in July–August 2020, with excavation beginning in October.
 Part of the old headhouse was closed in November 2020 for construction of the interim headhouse.
 The temporary southbound headhouse opened on January 22, 2022.
 The permanent headhouse opened on February 11, 2023.

-The main northbound headhouse is also being reconstructed as part of the adjacent 325 Main Street project.
-The new glass headhouse will also have redundant elevators, and the roof will be part of an elevated public plaza.
+The main northbound headhouse was also reconstructed as part of the adjacent 325 Main Street project.
+The new glass headhouse has redundant elevators and the roof is part of an elevated public plaza.
 Work on the headhouse began in July 2022.
 A temporary outbound headhouse, located inside 325 Main Street, was completed in June 2024.
 The old headhouse was demolished, and steel for the new headhouse assembled, in July 2024.
-The temporary headhouse includes an art installation by Mount Holyoke College professor Ligia Bouton entitled "25 Variable Stars: A Temporary Monument for Henrietta Swan Leavitt".
-It consists of lenticular prints honoring Henrietta Swan Leavitt's discovery of the period-luminosity relation for Cepheid variable stars.
-By May 2025, the new permanent headhouse was anticipated to be completed in Fall 2025.
-It was largely complete by mid-September, with a certificate of occupancy expected within a month.
+The temporary headhouse included an art installation by Mount Holyoke College professor Ligia Bouton entitled "25 Variable Stars: A Temporary Monument for Henrietta Swan Leavitt".
+It consisted of lenticular prints honoring Henrietta Swan Leavitt's discovery of the period-luminosity relation for Cepheid variable stars.
+The new permanent headhouse was largely complete by mid-September, with a certificate of occupancy expected within a month, but opening was delayed until 2026.
+The new headhouse ultimately opened on April 20, 2026.

-Circumferential service
+Circumferential service proposals

 A twice-proposed commuter rail stop at Kendall Square would be located under the MIT Brain and Cognitive Science building; this location was also a proposed stop on the Urban Ring service.